VirtualEstatePlanner/colorsort/README.md

 To run the script, use the command `python pixelsort.py <image> -o <result>` to sort a given image and store it in `<result>`.
 Use the `--log` flag to view progress for sorting particularly large images.
-Various sorting options are described in detail in [the full documentation](docs/DOCUMENTATION.md).
+Various sorting options are described in detail in below.
 One can also run the script with the `-h|--help` flag to see the full list of options.

 Given the following original image: